 Presented Papers, Lectures, and Exhibitions and Performances

-" The Citizenship Show: Citizenship Meanings in US Naturalization Ceremonies " (accepted for presentation 2018): Association for the Study of Nationalities Annual Meeting Columbia University, NY, NY, May 3-5 2018.
+" The Citizenship Show: Citizenship Meanings in US Naturalization Ceremonies " 2018: Association for the Study of Nationalities Annual Meeting Columbia University, NY, NY, May 3-5 2018.

-" Cities and Citizenmaking " (accepted for presentation 2018): WPSA annual meeting, Contested Truth, San Francisco, California.
+" Cities and Citizenmaking " 2018: WPSA annual meeting, Contested Truth, San Francisco, California.

 " Roundtable member: “Will the real “research ethics” stand up?
-IRBs, DA-RT, QTD, and the APSA Ethics Guide in the age of Trump” " (accepted for presentation 2018): WPSA annual meeting, Contested Truth, San Francisco, California.
+IRBs, DA-RT, QTD, and the APSA Ethics Guide in the age of Trump” " 2018: WPSA annual meeting, Contested Truth, San Francisco, California.

-" Winding Clocks: Temporary Labor Migration and Multiple Timescapes " (accepted for presentation 2018): Temporal Belongings Project: Social Life of Time in Edinburgh, Scotland.
+" Winding Clocks: Temporary Labor Migration and Multiple Timescapes " 2018: Temporal Belongings Project: Social Life of Time in Edinburgh, Scotland.

 " Local Practices of Citizenship: The City as Citizenmaker " 2017: Immigrant Integration in U.S. Cities: Past Lessons, Current Practices, and Future Directions, Baruch College, CUNY.